marcusgreen/moodle-qtype_gapfill/README.txt

-Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize Version 1.6 added display of the correct answer next to gaps with wrong answers entered Version 1.7 updated jQuery, jQuery ui and touchpunch and the way they are called to work with Moodle 2.9 Version 1.8 added casesensitive option in settings, added plugin version information in xml export
+Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize Version 1.6 added display of the correct answer next to gaps with wrong answers entered Version 1.7 updated jQuery, jQuery ui and touchpunch and the way they are called to work with Moodle 2.9 Version 1.8 added casesensitive option in settings, plugin version information in xml export, | works with regex off